-Here are over 45 films available on water and sanitation.
+Here are over 50 films (short and long) available on water and sanitation.
 Some of the films are available for free on YouTube – others are available only by mail order.
 For questions about specific films, please contact the individual film-makers.
 Film festivals from around the world with a water or sanitation focus are listed here.

 2010 African Women and Water Tribute